amanda-ucc/pill-sorter/README.md

 Can be seen here:  https://github.com/amanda-ucc/pill-sorter/blob/main/cnn-pill-sorter.ipynb

 Originally we were going build a device that could take that picture, classify the pill and sort it however we ran out of time for the device work.
-The model however functions exactly as intended.
+The model however functions exactly as I intended.
+We thought this could provide a valuable benefit for seniors as their vision deteriorates with age to ensure that they are getting the correct medication.
+Maybe in the future we can take this back up :)

 It uses: